-A recent Science New’s report, Uncommitted newbies can foil forceful few, explains why both democracy and Taoist views have never played a large role in human culture.
+The Science News’ report, Uncommitted newbies can foil forceful few, explains why both democracy and Taoist views have never played a large role in human culture.
 (Also, ‘Google Uninformed individuals promote democratic consensus in animal groups’)

 We are ostensibly a democratic culture, along with many others in the world today.
 Alas, I’m afraid that is more an ideal (or myth), than reality.
 Currently, power blocks of a forceful few make the real decisions, be they on the left or right.

 This research, seemingly ironic at first, shows how important impartiality can be for any truly democratic relationship.
 The more that power blocks square off against one another, the more this pulls everyone in-between into making a black and white choice to join one side or the other, despite personal reservations.
 Then too, there is the large segment of the population that doesn’t bother to do anything.
 It is even debatable whether current democracies are more democratic than monarchies of old.
 Not a debate for today though; that’s another story.

 Impartiality also lies at the heart of Taoist thought.
 The first line of chapter one of the Tao Te Ching deals with this straight on… “The way possible to think, runs counter to the constant way.
 The name possible to express runs counter to the constant name.
 Being so staunchly in the middle, with no favorites in the game is so foreign to human tribal nature.
 We love to name names and choose sides.
 However, choosing sides doesn’t serve democracy as well as we think.
 Consider this excerpt from the Science News’ article:

 Decisions can be more democratic when individuals with no preset preference join a group.